pepitoex123/Old-Projects/README.md

 This is a little interactive game that I made in July, 2019.
 I decided to use Jquery to try to teach myself about this amazing framework that makes programming with JavaScript so much easier.
 It may have bugs, so don´t hesitate to tell me if you find one.
 # Old Portfolio Website
-This one is a small portfolio website I made a long time ago, not very well done though :(
+This one is a small portfolio website I made a long time ago, not very well done though :( Feel free to access it through Github Pages in this repository :O